rtgfd157/PackageAnalyzer/README.md

 Initalize project:
 sudo docker-compose -f "docker-compose.yml" up -d --build

-In elasticsearch container:
+~~In elasticsearch container:
 in shell post ->
  curl -XPUT 'localhost:9200/elastic_packages_tree?pretty'
-The command will make index (that will correlate to index in settings file)
+The command will make index (that will correlate to index in settings file)~~ checking every  search in code and create if not exists, need to change to make on server restart, or on elasticsearch image built.